shurrey/Blackboard-docsSite/learn/b2/getting-started/first-steps.md

 ---
 layout: post
 title: "First Steps"
-purple-text-title: "First Steps Building Blocks"
 categories: Learn b2
 id: learn-b2-gs-first-steps
 author: Scott Hurrey
 ---

+# First Steps Using Building Blocks

 Developing extensions for Learn requires a development environment.
 Your development environment refers to (1) the development workstation on which you